 Myths about blooming encouragement

-I have heard a lot of people saying "Oh man!
+I have heard a lot of people saying, "Oh man!
 You may try using Garlic water or Onion water spray to have more blooms on your plant".
 Believe me, all these are myths.

 Aspirin water: Some people believe dissolving aspirin in water and watering plants with it will encourage blooming or make them grow stronger.
-There’s some evidence aspirin can boost plant immunity, but its effects on blooming are unclear.
+There’s some evidence that aspirin can boost plant immunity, but its effects on blooming are unclear.

 Banana peels: This is a popular idea where banana peels are added to soil or steeped in water to promote blooms, especially in roses.
 While they do provide potassium, which is essential for flowering, banana peels alone won’t make a huge difference unless your soil is already lacking nutrients.